open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/get-started-guide.md

   # Remove the older image (backup first if needed)
   sudo rm -f <old-image-file>

-  # Download the new DV image you want to provision
+  # For Desktop Virtualization image: Download from registry
   sudo wget <your-dv-image-url> -O <new-image-file>

-  # or copy new DV or custom created image from local directory:
+  # For Custom created image: Copy from local directory to 5th partition
-  # sudo cp /path/to/your/new-image.raw ./
+  sudo cp /path/to/your/custom-image.raw ./

   # Unmount the partition
   cd /